 Execution isn’t on autopilot.
 The content performance data you generate and analyze should inform it.
 It could change your strategy, as well.
 For example, you may learn that your audience has a high preference for visual content over written content.
 You’ll change your execution of tactics based on this to meet your audience’s expectations better.

-Execution Requires All Hands in the Same Circle
+Execution Requires All Hands On Deck

 Sports teams huddle and put their hands together to show they are one.
 Your content marketing team should do the same when it comes to execution.
 Much of this comes down to accountability and transparency.
 When you have a technology platform that tracks the status of every project, you’ll have a clear picture of who isn’t playing their role.